fanart-tv/fanartwiki/docs/ImageTypes/TV/seasonposter.md

-# **Overview**
+!!! info "Overview"

     - TV Show Season Posters are images of a TV show media cover depicting a specific season of the show.
     - Can be used while browsing your media center library as a recognizable navigation item.

 ---